 You have a choice of what type of room to stay in, ranging from stunning oceanfront suites, which I stayed in, to villas to cottages if you’re bringing the extended family.
 And every room has a view, so you don’t have to worry about getting “the best” room.
 Standard suites start at $174 and go up from there for the resort residences.

 I love the King and Prince Resort’s amenities, namely the free wireless Internet, which is hard to come by in even the plushest of hotels.
 Parking is also complimentary, so you won’t need to pay a valet.
 All of the rooms are non-smoking.
 There are three pools on site, including one inside, pictured above.

 I’ve never thought much of hotel food, but the King and Prince has changed my mind.
 Even with hundreds of fantastic dining options on the island, the food here made me never need to leave.
-We were fortunate enough to experience the work of Chef Jason Brumfiel, formerly of Sea Island.

 The King’s Tavern Restaurant offers farm-to-table cuisine with ingredients taken from throughout the region.
 The shrimp and grits in particular, pictured above, uses andouille sausage and chorizo made specially for the hotel, South Carolina grits and of course, the Georgia wild shrimp caught daily.
 The Ocean Terrace Grille is outside dining ideal for sunset.
 There’s also the Atrium Cafe, the breakfast buffet and room service.

 While I know next to nothing about golf, I was amazed at how beautiful the course was.
 The resort turned the marshland that you see into an award-winning facility by architect Joe Lee.
 And for those uninterested in sports, there’s massages at the Royal Treatment Cottage, tennis courts and a fitness center.

 Leigh Cort Publicity and the King and Prince Resort were my hosts for this trip, but all opinions are my own.